 Perhaps there was a time in the mid-aughts when you were the proud owner of some Apple Bottom jeans.
 Perhaps, for whatever reason, you still own them.
 Well, your hoarding and/or passion for brand-name jeans has finally paid off, as Apple Bottoms is preparing for a comeback.

 Don't call it a comeback in front of Nelly, though.
-The rapper, who founded the company back in 2003, announced the revival on Instagram, sharing a photo of the brand's logo on Sunday.
+The rapper, who founded the company back in 2003, announced the revival on Instagram with plenty of enthusiasm.

 "It's bout that time...!!!!!!!!!!!!!!!
 Don't call it a come back..!!!!!" he wrote.